-Overview Carol R. Murphy (1916-1994) was a Quaker writer and thinker.
+Overview Carol R. Murphy (1916-1994) was a Quaker writer.
 She was the daughter of Mildred Knight Murphy (1889-1974) and Charles R. Murphy (1884-1936) who were convinced Friends.
 Carol R. Murphy was a member of Swarthmore Monthly Meeting and active at Pendle Hill Quaker Study Center, Wallingford, Pennsylvania.
 The papers of Carol R. Murphy, late twentieth century Quaker writer, are organized into two series.
-Series 1 contains autobiographical material and memorabilia, literary manuscripts,...
+Series 1 contains autobiographical material and memorabilia, literary manuscripts, published...

 Abstract The collection contains correspondence received by Samuel Parsons of New York Monthly Meeting.
 Correspondents include William and Hannah Jackson, ministers of New Garden Monthly Meeting, Pa.; London Friends writing to James Mott, Parsons, and Richard R. Lawrence in response to their report of Friends' activities with native Americans; Samuel Bettle of Philadelphia concerning the Separation, offering advice for New York Yearly Meeting; Daniel Comstock describing the program of study at the...

 Abstract This collection includes photocopies and typed transcripts of letters from William Poole to his relation, Benjamin Ferris.
 The letters primarily concern the Letters of Paul and Amicus, by Primitive Friend, Elizabeth Gilbert, and Poole's views on the issues of Quaker doctrine, including the divinity of Christ and baptism.
 Poole also relates his opinions on Elias Hicks and the developing controversy in New York.

 Scope and Content note This collection is comprised of the single volume commonplace book of Caleb Raper, and a single photocopy.
 It is religious in nature, and contains copied bible verses, religious poetry, prayers, and letters.
 According to the notes on the first and last pages of the volume, the original commonplace book, written in Caleb Rapper's hand, was written in 1711.
 This volume was copied in 1747 by Raper's nephew, Richard Smith.
 There is also a single photocopy.